post-programming/post-programming/packages/draw-cloud/README.md

 ## Influence
 ### What it does?
-* Permits draw.io Diagrams to code collapse general purpose cloud computing
+* Authorizes draw.io Diagrams to code collapse general purpose cloud computing

 ### Can you Babel this?
 * draw.io dynamic Browser Object Model (BOM) in Babel